abhishekdasz/TataNeuCloneMobileApp/README.md

 You can run this app by scanning this QR Code:
 1) First Download "Expo Go" app from Google Play Store or App Store
-2) Then scan the QR Code in "Scan QR Code" or paste the link in "Enter URL manually"
+2) Then paste the link in "Enter URL manually" OR scan the QR Code in "Scan QR Code"
 3) URL: exp://exp.host/@abhishekdasz/tataneuclone?release-channel=default
 4) QR Code: